3hiuwoo/PMQ/experiment.md

 - apply new loss to moco
 - change the fc

-# EXP2: Ablation on batch size and epoch
+# EXP2: Ablation on batch size and epoch with cmsc

 Pretrain with **CMSC** on **Chapman** and finetuning on **CINC2017** using 12 leads and an learned embedding dimension of 256, but with different batch sizes: